|

 9// Body Wash

-I don’t purchase a body wash.
-It’s just a personal preference for using bar soap instead of body wash.
-It’s just much cheaper and has less packaging.
+I don’t buy body wash.
+It’s just a personal preference to use bar soap instead.
+It’s much cheaper and has less packaging.
 We have individual bar soaps for everyone in our family.

 10// Shaving Cream

 I found out that bar soap and conditioner both work well.
-It’s always good to save some money when you don’t have to buy something that you’ve already owned and could use right away.
-Owning less stuff usually means less cleaning and less organizing.
+It’s always good to save some money when you don’t have to buy something that you already own and can use right away.
+Owning fewer things usually means less cleaning and less organizing.

 11/ Conventional All-Purpose Cleaner

-I’ve stopped buying any all-purpose cleaner for a few years.
-Just because it’s so easy to make, and costs pennies.
+I’ve stopped buying all-purpose cleaners for a few years now because it’s so easy and inexpensive to make.

-Adding a teaspoon of dish soap and water to a spray bottle, shake well, and it’s ready to use.
-Add 10 drops of essential oils if you like.
-This homemade cleaning solution can actually remove any grease and dirt effectively on most surfaces.
+Simply add a teaspoon of dish soap and water to a spray bottle, shake well, and it’s ready to use.
+If you like, you can also add a few drops of pure essential oils for fragrance and antibacterial properties.
+This homemade cleaning solution can effectively remove grease and dirt from most surfaces.
+For safety, keep in mind to check with your doctor if you’re pregnant before using essential oils, or if you have small kids or pets around.

 12// Conventional Bathtub Cleaner

-Spray on the surface and let sit for 15 minutes, wipe with a sponge, rinse and wipe dry, done!
+Spray the solution onto the surface and let it sit for 15 minutes, then wipe with a sponge, rinse, and wipe dry.
 It removes all soap scum and grime.

 13// Dishwasher Tablets

 I don’t buy dishwasher tablets.
-I haven’t used my dishwasher for a long time… maybe 3 years already.
-Keep in mind that we have a minimalist kitchen.
-We cook simple meals.
-We adopt a “clean as you go” habit in the kitchen.
+I haven’t used my dishwasher in a long time… maybe 3 years already.
+I’d like to mention that we maintain a minimalist kitchen and we cook simple meals.
+Additionally, we’ve adopted a “clean as you go” habit in the kitchen.

-Hand-washing dishes is quick and easy for us since we have fewer dirty dishes to clean after each meal.
+Hand-washing dishes is quick and easy for us as we have fewer dirty dishes to clean after each meal.

 14// Magazine Subscriptions

-I love reading magazines, especially about home decor and interior design.
-I used to subscribe to the monthly magazines and was so excited to get them from my mailbox.
-I usually flipped through it once when I received it.
-Then, I put it away and think I would read it later.
-But the truth is all the magazines got piled up and I never touched them again.
+I love reading magazines, especially those about home decor and interior design.
+I used to subscribe to the monthly magazines and was thrilled to receive them in my mailbox.
+I would usually flip through them once, intending to read them later.
+However, the truth is, that all the magazines got piled up and I never touched them again.

 15// Full Price Clothing